enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 - The 'top' type, that contains all typesets and atoms is `Any`.
 - The 'bottom' type, that contains no typesets or atoms is `Nothing`.

+> The actionables for this section are:
+>
+> - How do we fit atoms into this?
+> - How do we represent IORefs/MVars as types?

 #### Typesets and Smart Constructors
 Enso defines the following operations on typesets that can be used to combine